-Do your kids know what they want to be for Halloween yet?
-My lil’ lady talks about what she wants to be for months in advance, but that doesn’t mean that this momma doesn’t wait till the last minute.
+Confession...
+My lil’ lady talks about what she wants to be for months in advance, but that doesn’t mean this momma doesn’t wait til the last minute!

-I’m sure most of you do the same thing, so today I’m teaming up with Jamie Dorobek and her handmade Halloween costume site, Really Awesome Costumes to bring you this super Easy Tinkerbell Costume and tons more easy ideas to craft up DIY Halloween costumes for everyone including your pets, family costumes, and even a trick or treat idea!
+I’m sure most of you do the same thing, so today I’m teaming up with the handmade Halloween costume site Really Awesome Costumes to show you the semi homemade Tinkerbell costume I made for my toddler.

 Isn’t she the cutest little Tinkerbell?

-I love putting together my kid’s costumes so that they are cute, comfortable, and a little bit original.
-But like most of us busy people, it ain’t going to happen unless the costume is easy to put together.
+I love putting together my kids’ costumes so they’re cute, comfortable, and a bit original.
+But like most of us busy people, it isn't going to happen unless the costume is easy to put together.

 The only part that I made was the leaf skirt.
 Everything else was purchased, but it still looks so original!